NCAS-CMS/cfa-conventions/source/cfa.md

 **Version 0.6.2**, 2022-??-??

-* Clarified the use of non-standarized aggregation instructions.
+* Clarified the use of non-standardized aggregation instructions.

 ## References <a name="References"></a>
 [CF] NetCDF Climate and Forecast (CF) Metadata Conventions. https://cfconventions.org